Druckansicht der Internetadresse:

 • Phone: 0921/55-2179

-• Office hours: Wednesdays: 10-12 hours at the office or online via MS-teams by appointment.
+• Office hours: Monday: 10-12 hours at the office or online via MS-teams by appointment.

-• Office hours in the semester break: Mondays, 10-12 hours via MS-Teams by appointment.
+• Office hours in the semester break: Monday, 10-12 hours via MS-Teams by appointment.

 Chinese